William Gaddis: Life and career

 His first novel, The Recognitions, appeared in 1955.
 A lengthy, complex, and allusive work, it had to wait to find its audience.
 Newspaper reviewers considered it overly intellectual, overwritten, and disgusting.
-(The book was defended by Jack Green in a series of broadsheets blasting the critics; the series was collected later under the title Fire the Bastards!)
+Seven years later, the book was defended by Jack Green in a series of broadsheets blasting the critics; the series was collected later under the title Fire the Bastards!.